ipapapa/redisTimestamps/README.md

 # Introduction
-This is a modified Redis 3.0.4 version that will be used as the basis for Dynomite data reconciliation feature.
+This is a modified Redis 3.0.4 version that adds the timestamps (wall clock) to every key/value pair and provides some additional APIs to benefit from the timestamps.
 There are several added components in Redis.

 For simplicity we call it Redis 3.0.5.

 ## Status